+Additional thoughts

-Additional thoughts "We all have to work together.
-If the sixth gen "We all have to work together.
+"We all have to work together.
 If the sixth generation on this farm is going to be successful, exports will be more and more important."

+Continued on next page

+May 2016

 Tom Mueller, Illinois

 Tom Mueller grows corn and soybeans and has a commercial beef operation just southwest of the Quad Cities [an area of northwest Illinois and southeast Iowa] in Illinois.
 He is a single operator who hires extra help in the summer.
 Mueller grew up in the house his grandpa lived in on the farm.

 What time of the year do you plant?